 What is Coltishall Clinic PRP advantage?

 We isolate super PRP using the very best equipment for platelet isolation and concentration.
-We use a totally closed system to guarantee sterility.
-A lot of cheaper alternatives are messy to use and not closed systems.
-We use a high spec swing type centrifuge for maximum centrifugation and plasma production.
-Our closed system then separates and closes off plasma from other blood components.
-This is put through the centrifuge a second time to generate the highest quality of platelet rich plasma for best results.
+We use a high spec swing type centrifuge for maximum centrifugation and plasma production to generate the highest quality of platelet rich plasma for best results.